potassco/clorm/docs/clorm/embedding.rst

 require more lines of code; although in this case it could be argued that the resulting simplified loop within the function can more easily be simplified by turning in into a list comprehension statement.
-In any case, as the objects being dealt with become more complicated, the ClORM approach becomes more appealing.
+In any case, as the objects being dealt with become more complicated, the Clorm approach becomes more appealing.

-For example, if instead of a list of date encoded string, we want to return a range as a list of enumerated dates (i.e., consisting of an integer-date pair starting at 0) the corresponding ClORM version adds very little overhead.
+For example, if instead of a list of date encoded string, we want to return a range as a list of enumerated dates (i.e., consisting of an integer-date pair starting at 0) the corresponding Clorm version adds very little overhead.

 .. code-block:: python